What are the main types of WordPress alternatives?

 What KPIs and metrics are associated with the pain points Hygraph solves?

-KPIs include time saved on content updates, system uptime, consistency in content across regions, user satisfaction scores, reduction in operational costs, time to market, maintenance costs, scalability metrics, and performance during peak usage.
-For more, see Hygraph Blog on CMS KPIs.
+Key metrics include time saved on content updates, system uptime, content consistency across regions, user satisfaction scores, reduction in operational costs, time to market, maintenance costs, scalability metrics, and performance during peak usage. (source)

 In this article, we walk you through why many teams are moving away from WordPress and what to consider when choosing an alternative.
 You’ll see how Hygraph’s API-first, GraphQL-native approach solves WordPress’s limitations in scalability, flexibility, and content delivery—helping you future-proof your digital presence with a modern, composable CMS.